Samuel1738c/Logical-Inc/README.md

 # Logical-Inc
-i messed something up and couldnt figure out how to fix it
+i had issues with pushing it to github pages